-We are trusted investment banking advisors to business owners and senior executives of leading private equity firms and their portfolio companies, and to public and privately held companies around the world.
-Our services include mergers and acquisitions advisory, private funds and capital markets advisory, valuations and fairness opinions and joint ventures advisory.
-As one tightly integrated team of more than 725 professionals across 16 countries, we offer an unobstructed perspective, backed by superb execution and a deep commitment to client success.
+We are trusted investment banking advisors to business owners and senior executives of leading private equity firms and public and privately held companies around the world.
+Our advisory services include mergers and acquisitions, debt advisory, growth equity and restructuring for the middle market.
+We also provide valuations and fairness opinions and joint ventures advisory services.
+As one tightly integrated team of more than 700 professionals across 16 countries, we offer an unobstructed perspective, backed by superb execution and a deep commitment to client success.
 With extensive industry knowledge and relationships, timely market intelligence and strategic insights, we forge deep, productive client relationships that endure for decades.
 Connect with us to learn more at www.lincolninternational.com.

 Lincoln's Valuations & Opinions Group is a leading independent valuation advisor to managers of illiquid assets and lenders to alternative assets funds.
-The group specializes in the valuation of illiquid debt, equity and derivative securities.
+The group specializes in in the valuation of illiquid debt, equity and derivative securities.
 Additionally, they provide independent fairness, solvency and other transaction opinions for a variety of corporate transactions for both public and private companies.

-The firm's Valuations & Opinions Group is widely recognized for leveraging Lincoln's "real world" transaction experience from its mergers and acquisitions and debt advisory practices to assist its clients in the determination of fair value.
-Lincoln's highly skilled professionals have extensive experience in determining and supporting fair value measurements for traditional and complex securities.
+The firm's Valuations & Opinions Group is widely recognized for leveraging Lincoln International's "real world" transaction experience from its mergers & acquisitions and debt advisory practices to assist its clients in the determination of fair value.
+Lincoln International's highly skilled professionals have extensive experience in determining and supporting fair value measurements for traditional and complex securities.